derumarahlaut/smilesurvey/README.md

     # Install the unzip tool if you don't have it
     sudo apt install -y unzip

-    # Unzip the project and rename the folder
+    # Unzip the project.
+This will create a 'smilesurvey' folder.
-    unzip project.zip -d smilesurvey
+    unzip smilesurvey.zip -d smilesurvey

     # Navigate into the project directory
     cd smilesurvey
     ```

-#### Step 3: Install Dependencies
+#### Step 4: Install Dependencies

 Install the necessary `npm` packages defined in `package.json`.